California police reform laws create decertification system for officer misconduct - KTVZ

 “On the one hand, we’re all dismayed by the tragic events that led to the untimely death of George Floyd.
 On the other hand, we’re standing here today with legislation aimed at strengthening our current law, which requires that peace officers have a duty to intervene,” Assembly Bill 26 author Chris Holden said in a news conference Thursday.

-The legislation will prevent officers accused of wrongdoing from bouncing from one law enforcement agency to another and creates a process and advisory board for officer accountability within California’s Police Officer Standards and Training (POST).
+The decertification law — which was SB 2, authored by State Sen. Steven Bradford — will prevent officers accused of wrongdoing from bouncing from one law enforcement agency to another, and creates a process and advisory board for officer accountability within California’s Police Officer Standards and Training (POST).

 “Today we embark on a new chapter in which we infuse our criminal justice system with more trust with more transparency and with more accountability,” state Attorney General Rob Bonta said.
 “We are showing that you can build trust with the public, and enhance safety of our community and our officers at the same time, that they are not mutually exclusive, that in fact they are the enforcing that by building trust.
 Today, we enhance safety for our officers and for our community.”